cg2017-uu/assignment1/part1/README.md

 Dependencies
 ------------
-gcc/g++, CMake 2.6 (or higher), make, OpenGL
+gcc/g++, CMake 2.8 (or higher), make, OpenGL

 These dependencies can be installed via the package manager of your Linux distribution.

-CMake might complain if two additional libraries, Xi and Xmu, are not installed.
+CMake might complain if the additional libraries Xi, Xmu, Xrandr, and Xcursor are not installed.
 On, e.g., Ubuntu 14.04, you can install these libraries with the command

-  sudo apt-get install libxmu-dev libxi-dev
+  sudo apt-get install libxmu-dev libxi-dev libxrandr-dev libxcursor-dev

 GLEW and GLFW will be built on-the-fly when you build the assignment program.